NextronSystems/thor-manual/usage/output-options.rst

 Output Options
 ==============

 Scan Output
 -----------

-THOR creates several files during and at the end of the scan.
+THOR creates several output files during the scan and after it finishes.

-* **Real Time**
+* **Real time**

-  * the text log file is written during the scan process.
+  * The text log file is written during the scan.
-    Also the SYSLOG output is sent in real-time to one or more remote systems.
+  * Syslog output is also sent in real time to one or more remote systems.

 * **End of Scan**

-  * the full HTML report and CSV file with all file scan elements reported as suspicious are written at the end of the scan.
+  * The full HTML report and the CSV file with suspicious file scan results are written at the end of the scan.

-You can define different formatting options for each the FILE and the SYSLOG output.
+You can define different formatting options for both file-based output and syslog output.

 Placeholders
 ^^^^^^^^^^^^

-Two placeholders can be used in command line parameters to facilitate the use of parameter on different operating systems.
+Two placeholders can be used in command-line parameters to make them easier to use across different operating systems.

 * \:hostname\:
 * \:time\: